 Another method of establishing paternity is through presumption.
 This presumption applies such that someone is presumed to be a child's father when the mother and he are married, and the child is born during their marriage or within 300 days after their divorce.
 It is also presumed if someone marries the mother after the birth of the child and voluntarily claims paternity in a record in which he promised to support the child as his, or if someone continuously lives with the child for the child's first two years and represents to others that the child is his.
 The presumed father is recognized as the father unless the court orders otherwise, or he signs a denial of paternity, and the true genetic father and mother sign an acknowledgement of paternity.

 Finally, the court may adjudicate paternity if the parties request the court to establish parentage.
 The purpose of the action is often to require genetic testing, such as when a mother claims someone is the father, and he is skeptical of this claim.
 A mother, father, or child may initiate the proceeding.
 If the father fails to appear, the court may enter a default judgment.
 When a father appears and contests the order, he may request genetic testing.
 An order is entered based on DNA test results.Contact a Paternity Lawyer in Dallas

 It is important to retain an experienced attorney to help determine paternity issues.
 If you are concerned about this type of matter, the Dallas paternity attorneys at McClure Law Group can help you protect or assert your rights.
-We also maintain a Collin County office in Plano and represent people in Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other areas of Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
+We also maintain a Collin County office in Plano (by appointment) and represent people in Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other areas of Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
 Call us at 214.692.8200 or contact us via our online form to set up a consultation with a divorce attorney.